JohannesBuchner/spuren/gnome-spuren-search-provider/README.rst

 How to use
 ------------

-1. Press the Win key and enter your search terms.
+1. Press the Win/Super key and enter your search terms.
 2. The file database will be searched for these.
 3. By default, the file will be launched if clicked.
 4. Append %dir or %path to your search term to open the folder.